callstack/haul/docs/Configuration.md

 title: Configuration
 ---

 > You can use Haul also without any configuration.
-If you don't have in you project file named `haul.config.js` and you don't specify custom one it will be used the default Haul configuration with entry point from you `package.json`
+If you don't have in your project file named `haul.config.js` and you don't specify custom one it will be used the default Haul configuration with entry point from you `package.json`

 The `haul.config.js` file is a configuration used by `Haul`.
 The simplest config looks like this: